 Using expert problem-solving skills, connectivity providers suggest ways of making service robots more mobile, secure and reliable; saving engineering teams precious time and other resources, along the way.

 For example, an established operator can offer additional layers of security for your devices at the network level.
-This security will work in tandem with security that's added at the device level, substantially reducing the risk of digital attacks by keeping data away from general internet via private networks (VPN).
+This security will work in tandem with security that's added at the device level, substantially reducing the risk of digital attacks by keeping data away from the general internet via private networks (VPN).

 Some connectivity partners can offer global connectivity as well, improving the reliability of your robots.
 Multi-network non-steered roaming solutions can reduce the likelihood of lagging or dropping connections, whilst also maximising the mobility of your robots.

 Establishing connectivity is one of the most important steps in bringing your robot to market.
 To make your robotics project as streamlined and seamless as possible, you should partner with a connectivity provider who can offer a truly global network coverage, with the ability to manage the connectivity via one single platform.